telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 #### Description

 Many developers are using Fiddler Everywhere to capture traffic from **Node.js** libraries that make HTTP and HTTPS requests.
-This article explains how to proxy these requests so that you could capture and analyze them with FIddler Everywhere.
+This article explains how to proxy these requests so that you can capture and analyze them with FIddler Everywhere.

 >important Some Node.js modules like [**request**](https://www.npmjs.com/package/request) are reading the proxy information from the windows environment variable ([global proxy settings](#setting-proxy-globally)).
-Others like the state [**HTTP** module](https://nodejs.org/api/http.html) are not respecting the global proxy configuration (of Node.js), so we need to [proxy their requests explicitly](#setting-proxy-explicitly).
+Others like the state [**HTTP** module](https://nodejs.org/api/http.html) are not respecting the global proxy configuration (of Node.js), so you need to [proxy their requests explicitly](#setting-proxy-explicitly).
 The sections that follow below are demonstrating a basic approach for each of the mentioned scenarios.

 ## Setting Proxy Globally

 This scenario is useful for libraries like [request](https://www.npmjs.com/package/request) that reuse the proxy settings in the environment variables.
-With Node.js, we can set the proxy directly in the terminal.
+With Node.js, you can set the proxy directly in the terminal.

 ```Console
 set https_proxy=http://127.0.0.1:8866